 Cedar Key Fishing Pier

-This brand new modern fishing pier was completed and dedicated in late 2008 after the old one was wiped out by a hurricane several years earlier.
+The Levy County Board of Commissioners provided a brand new modern fishing pier which was completed and dedicated in late 2008 after the old dock was destroyed by a hurricane several years earlier.

 Cedar Key Museum State Park

 12231 SW 166th CT